 This Spring Sequencing Activity Packet will encourage written expression, inferencing, and encourage more utterances.
 Sequence cards, complete inferencing worksheets, and create sentence strips.
 Students work on creating 4-step and 5-step sequencing.
 First, cut out the cards and laminate for durable use.
 Next, students sequence the cards in the correct order.
 Then students cut out and glue their own sequencing cards and glue the steps in correct order.

-- The first four activities may be found on: abcteach.com.
+- The first three activities may be found on: abcteach.com.